ChaplinLittleJenius/ChaplinLittleJenius/README.md

 ## 个人简介

- -  Name：Chaplin
+ -  Name：Chaplin Chang

- - 专业：网络工程

- -  学校：广东工业大学

- -  技术方向：Java后台开发

- -  爱好：户外运动 看书

- -  联系方式：842642386@qq.com
+ -  mail：chaplinz@foxmail.com
 🔭 I’m currently working on 玄武
 <!--
 **ChaplinLittleJenius/ChaplinLittleJenius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.